SAY: The Stuttering Association for the Young

 Growing up and going to school can be a challenge for any child who stutters.
 But by building a community of support, understanding your administrative options for support in schools (as with an IEP or 504 Plan), and most importantly, by fostering confidence and resilience at home, your child will be in a position to thrive and to be their best self.

-Reminder: SAY’s mission is to empower, educate, and support young people who stutter and the world that surrounds them.
-Reach out to us here at SAY with any additional questions/concerns about stuttering or supporting children who stutter in any setting.
+SAY’s mission is to empower, educate, and support young people who stutter and the world that surrounds them.
+Reach out to us with any questions or concerns about stuttering and how to support children who stutter in any setting.

-Supporting my child who stutters at school Part 4: Building Resilience
+Part 4: Building Resilience-Supporting my child who stutters at school

 Sign up for our Newsletter